Fluctuation-dissipation relations for thermodynamic distillation processes: Introduction

 Thermodynamics has been profoundly triumphant by impacting the natural sciences and allowing the development of technologies that go from coolers to spaceships.
 As a theory of macroscopic systems in equilibrium, it presents us with a compelling picture of what state transformations are allowed in terms of a small number of macroscopic quantities, such as work and entropy~\cite{caratheodory1909untersuchungen,giles1964mathematical}.
 The drawback of the macroscopic description is that thermodynamics inevitably deals with average quantities, and as systems get smaller, fluctuations of these quantities become increasingly relevant, requiring a new description~\cite{Seifert2008, Seifert_2012}.
 Going beyond the original scenario of equilibrium thermodynamics led scientists to investigate fluctuations around these averages and their impact on the system dynamics.
 This line of research dates back to Einstein and Smoluchowski, who derived the connection between fluctuation and dissipation effects for Brownian particles~\cite{Einstein1906, Smoluchowski1906}.
 Now, it is well known that near-equilibrium, linear response theory provides a general proof of the fluctuation-dissipation theorem, which states that the response of a given system when subject to an external perturbation is expressed in terms of the fluctuation properties of the system in thermal equilibrium~\cite{Kubo1966,Bonanca2008}.
 The theoretical description underlying the fluctuation-dissipation relations is usually expressed in terms of the stochastic character of thermodynamic variables.
 This approach is strongly motivated since it is experimentally viable~\cite{batalhao2014, An2015}.

 On the other hand, a complementary approach is based on resource theories~\cite{Janzing2000,horodecki2013quantumness, brandao2015second,Lostaglio2019}.
 It aims at going beyond the thermodynamic limit and the assumption of equilibrium, and is often presented as an extension of statistical mechanics to scenarios with large fluctuations, the so-called single-shot statistical mechanics~\cite{Dahlsten_2011,Yunger2018}.
 A natural question is then whether fluctuation-dissipation relations are present in such a resource-theoretic description.
 Although important insights have been obtained in trying to connect the information-theoretic and fluctuation theorem approaches~\cite{Alhambra2016, Halpern2015}, they have, so far, not been explicitly related to dissipation.
-Resource-theoretic analysis of dissipation was performed independently~\cite{Hayashithermo2017, Chubb2018beyondthermodynamic,Chubb2019_2,korzekwa2019avoiding}, where the authors investigated irreversibility of thermodynamic processes due to finite-size effects.
-However, these results were obtained for quasi-classical case of energy-incoherent states, and so they are not able to account for quantum effects that come into play when dealing with even smaller systems, when fluctuations around thermodynamic averages are no longer just thermal in their origin.
+The tools required for the analysis of free energy dissipation in a resource-theoretic framework were developed in Refs.~\cite{Hayashithermo2017, Chubb2018beyondthermodynamic,Chubb2019_2,korzekwa2019avoiding}, where the authors investigated irreversibility of thermodynamic processes due to finite-size effects.
+However, the relation between fluctuations and actual dissipation was not derived and, moreover, these results were obtained for quasi-classical case of energy-incoherent states.
+Thus, they were not able to account for quantum effects that come into play when dealing with even smaller systems, when fluctuations around thermodynamic averages are no longer just thermal in their origin.